Dragon Books

 Given this series' popularity, there's a good chance you've heard of it before.
 Different dragon tribes, travelling the world, saving dragonkind, etc.

 One of the best things about WoF is its characters.
-There are so many lovable dragons in these books: Glory, Starflight, Moon, Turtle, Qibli, Thorn, Fathom & Indigo, Blue, Cricket, Swordtail, Sundew & Willow, Snowfall, and more, and these dragons' stories are told in a way that's both easy to follow and hard to forget.
-It's the simple pleasures sometimes, and Wings of Fire delivers in terms of a straightforward and enjoyable kid's series with some heavier topics in it that an adult can appreciate too.
-I'm looking forward to arc 4.
+There are so many lovable dragons in these books: Glory, Starflight, Turtle, Qibli, Thorn, Fathom & Indigo, Blue, Cricket, Swordtail, Sundew & Willow, Snowfall, and more.
+These dragons' stories are told in ways that are both easy to follow and hard to forget.
+It's the simple pleasures sometimes, and WoF delivers in terms of a straightforward and enjoyable kid's series with heavier topics in it that an adult can appreciate too.
+Arc 3 is my favorite of the bunch, even after the disappointing final book.
+I find the worldbuilding in Pantala to be one of the most interesting things in all of WoF; the hives and insect/plant inspired dragons stand out to me much more than the elemental dragons in the first 2 arcs.
+And, as I mentioned earlier, I like most of the characters in this arc.

-Length: Currently WoF has 15 mainline books of varying lengths, 2 side books, a few short stories, and several graphic novel adaptations.
+Length: Currently WoF has 16 mainline books of varying lengths, 2 side books, 5 short stories, and several graphic novel adaptations.
 It's a real journey if you want to start from the beginning!

 Silver, Sand, and Silken Wings